Nebraska Water Science Center

 Water-level changes in the High Plains aquifer, Republican River Basin in Colorado, Kansas, and Nebraska, 2002 to 2015

 The High Plains aquifer underlies 111.8 million acres (about 175,000 square miles) in parts of eight States—Colorado, Kansas, Nebraska, New Mexico, Oklahoma, South Dakota, Texas, and Wyoming.
 More than 95 percent of the water withdrawn from the High Plains aquifer is used for irrigation.
-Water-level declines began in parts of the High Plains aquifer soon after the beginning of substantial...McGuire, V.L.
+Water-level declines began in parts of the High Plains...McGuire, V.L.

 Groundwater-flow model of the northern High Plains aquifer in Colorado, Kansas, Nebraska, South Dakota, and Wyoming

 The High Plains aquifer is a nationally important water resource underlying about 175,000 square miles in parts of eight states: Colorado, Kansas, Oklahoma, Nebraska, New Mexico, South Dakota, Texas, and Wyoming.
-Droughts across much of the Northern High Plains from 2001 to 2007 have combined with recent (2004) legislative mandates to elevate concerns regarding future availability of groundwater...Peterson, Steven M.; Flynn, Amanda T.; Traylor, Jonathan P.
+Droughts across much of the Northern High Plains from 2001 to 2007 have combined with recent (2004) legislative mandates to elevate...Peterson, Steven M.; Flynn, Amanda T.; Traylor, Jonathan P.

 Flood-inundation maps for a 12.5-mile reach of Big Papillion Creek at Omaha, Nebraska